 - Use of the internet on nursery premises should be for nursery use, such as accessing learning resources or accessing email on nursery business.

 - Use of the internet to access any illegal sites or inappropriate materials is a disciplinary offence.
-If inappropriate material is accessed accidently then this must be reported immediately to the designated person (Sara Laker or Sarah Brady) and the computer shut down.
+If inappropriate material is accessed accidentally then this must be reported immediately to the designated person (Margaret Pout or Patricia Barrett) and the computer shut down.

 - The use of social networking sites such as Facebook and Twitter is inappropriate during nursery sessions.
 These should not be accessed using nursery equipment.
 Staff must recognise that they should not post material which is damaging to the nursery’s reputation or which is considered confidential, such as issues relating to children or other staff members, via these networks.
 Those who post materials which might be considered as inappropriate could render themselves vulnerable to criticism or allegations of misconduct.